zhangbin188/ConsumerESU/README.md

 `Consumer_ESU_Enrollment_run.cmd -Local`
 `Consumer_ESU_Enrollment_run.cmd -License`
 `Consumer_ESU_Enrollment_run.cmd -Remove`
-- If the script enabled the feature and asked to close the session,
-then close the whole Command Prompt window, and repeat the same steps above.

 ***Windows Powershell:***
 - Click on Code > [Download ZIP](https://github.com/abbodi1406/ConsumerESU/archive/refs/heads/master.zip) button at the top to download.